JannekGundlach/PROVER-M/README.md

 - Cloud width
 - Cloud height
 - Settling volume
+---
 **Output file**
 - Cloud parameters as textfile
 - Stripped and settled sediments as textfile
 - Cloud and sediment variables as .mat files
+---

 ### Functionality (Flow chart)
 - An overview of the functionality of the program code in the form of a flow chart can be found \[here](link to paper).

 ### Necessary packages
+ For executing the PROVER.exe on a Windows system no necessary packages or programs are needed.

-Included in the scr-directory are the following files:
+ Additionally, the scr-directory includes the following files, if you want to adapt or change the source code:
 - *PROVER_M.mlapp*
 	- A MATLAB App that starts the graphical user interface (GUI), for input parameters, simulation start and live feed.
 - *prover_m_main.m*